 Other important steps include:

-- Taking good photos of the property and writing effective sales descriptions.
+- Taking good, professional photos of the property and writing effective sales descriptions.

-- Buying and installing a “for sale” yard sign with promotional fliers that include contact information.
+- Buying and installing a “for sale” yard sign with promotional flyers that include contact information.

 - Listing the property on several classified advertising and real estate websites.